badraoul/spring-ai-bedrock-workshop/README.md

 export AWS_SECRET_ACCESS_KEY=<INSERT KEY HERE>
 export AWS_SESSION_TOKEN=<INSERT TOKEN HERE>
 ```
-NOTE: the docs will tell you tp enter these values in th application.properties file.
+NOTE: the docs will tell you to enter these values in the application.properties file.
-I found I had issues with the utility used in house to access AWS, so I leave them out of application.properties.
-However, you must set the region in the application.properties file.
+I found I had issues with the utility used in-house to access AWS, so I leave them out of application.properties.
+However, you *must* set the region in the application.properties file.

 ### Create Bedrock AI Deployments